LoryPack/LLM-LieDetector/README.md

-# Code for the paper "Large language models lie in detectable ways"
+# Code for the paper "How to catch an AI liar: Lie detection in black-box LLMs by asking unrelated questions"

 This repository contains code for reproducing the experiments in the paper "Large language models lie in detectable ways".